kordless/substrate/README.md

 # Substrate Write and Run Python Example

+This example application writes code with `Mixtral8x7BInstruct` and executes it with the `RunPyhton` function from [Substrate](https://substrate.app).

 ## Getting Started

 To begin using this project, you'll need to obtain an API key from Substrate.
 Follow these steps to get started: